 The Maine Coon is a large and sociable cat reputed for its gentle personality, hence its nickname "the gentle giant."
 They are known for being loyal to their family and cautious around strangers, independent and not clingy.
-The Maine Coon is generally not known for being a "lap cat" but their gentle disposition makes the breed relaxed around dogs, other cats, and children.
+The Maine Coon is a very loving & affectionate breed, and their gentle disposition makes them relaxed around dogs, other cats, and children.
 They are playful throughout their lives, with males tending to be more clownish and females generally possessing more dignity, and both are equally affectionate.

 HISTORY OF THE BREED

 The Maine Coon is the largest domesticated breed of cat (excluding those cats that are still out-crossed with wild breeds like the Bobcat, eg the Savannah).
 In 2010, the Guinness World Records accepted a male purebred Maine Coon named "Stewie" as the "Longest Cat" measuring 123 cm from the tip of his nose to the tip of his tail.
 Large Maine Coons can overlap in length with Eurasian lynxes, although with a much lighter build and lower height.